 First Big Assignment for Director and Producer

 Sleepless in Seattle was Nora Ephron's first major directorial job.
 The movie ended up being her first big hit even though she had tried her hand at directing before.

-Like Ephron's big break, Jeff Arch finally got his break after struggling for about a decade.
-He finally produced a winning screenplay that grossed an impressive $17 million over its opening weekend.
+It was also the screenwriter Jeff Arch's big break.
+After struggling for about a decade. he finally produced a winning screenplay that grossed an impressive $17 million over its opening weekend.

 Julia Roberts Turned Down the Lead

 When the script was first written, it was passed around Hollywood and various celebrities turned it down, including Dennis Quaid and Kim Basinger.
 Julia Roberts turned it down for a good reason.
 She was already filming the 1990 film Pretty Woman with Richard Gere.
 So, she is forgiven.